aosabook/500lines/event-driven-web-server/writeup.md

 And you know exactly how it's happening, down to the sockets.

 [[TODO: Take a crack at putting together a light JS UI so that users can actually run this.]]

-## Bonus Stage

-I mentioned we'd get to the debug component, and figured I'd go over it in the epilogue.
-This article is probably going to be heavy going for people not already familiar with Lisp, so I didn't want to weigh it down further.
-Over the course of writing this server, I periodically had to diagnose various low-level problems, but definitely didn't want to have those debug statements make it out into a deployment.
-Because I wrote most of the functionality as methods, I was able to take advantage of a particular minor feature of CLOS to cluster all of my debugging-related `printf`s into the `debug!` procedure in `util.lisp`.

-	(defun debug! (&optional (stream *standard-output*))
-	  (flet ((dbg (label &rest msg) (format stream ">>>> ~a~%~{~s~%----------~%~}~%" label msg))) (defmethod process-ready :before ((sock stream-usocket) conns buffers) (dbg "Preparing to buffer..." sock
-			    "CONNECTIONS: " (alexandria:hash-table-keys conns)
-			    "BUFFERS: " (alexandria:hash-table-keys buffers)))
-	    (defmethod handle-request :before (sock req)
-		       (dbg "Handling request..." sock req (resource req) (headers req) (parameters req))) (defmethod handle-request :after (sock req)
-		       (dbg "Completed request..."))
-	    (defmethod buffer! :before (buf)
-		       (dbg "Buffering..." buf (tries buf)))
-	    (defmethod buffer! :after (buf)
-		       (when (> (tries buf) +max-buffer-tries+)
-			 (dbg "Needy buffer..." buf (tries buf) (coerce (reverse (contents buf)) 'string)))) (defmethod write! :before ((res response) sock)
-		       (dbg "Writing response..."))
-	    (defmethod error! :before (res sock &optional instance) (dbg "Sending error response..."
-			    instance sock res (response-code res)))
-	    (defmethod subscribe! :before (chan sock)
-		       (dbg "New subscriber" chan))
-	    (defmethod publish! :before (chan msg)
-		       (dbg "Publishing to channel" chan msg))
-	    nil))

-The feature is `:before`/`:after` hooks.
-And I guess the built-in language feature of a `defmethod` that can be run somewhere other than the top-level, but I sort of take that for granted these days.
-Defining a `:before` hook on a particular method lets you specify a bit of code that'll be executed before every call to that method. `:after` is similar, except the stuff you specify happens after the main method is called.
-You can specialize these `:before`/`:after` hooks as arbitrarily as the main methods, and only the relevant one will actually run.
-One possible use for this is the above.
-If you take a closer look at the `error!` `:before` method, you'll see where we're using the `instance` optional argument.
-This is the only place, and its only use is making `:house` debug logs more easily readable.

-As I mentioned, most of the `:house` server is written using `defmethod`, which means I have plenty of places to hook up debugging/logging statements so I can see what's going on.
-Clustering all such print statements inside of the `debug!` procedures means that the rest of my code gets to stay unchanged when I need to add a `printf` somewhere, and it means that the `printf`s don't get run unless I specifically ask for them by calling `(debug!)` at some point in my session.